 As of 2018, there are a lot of opportunities for Java programmers.
 With a projected growth rate of 19 percent for the 2014-2024 period (according to the U.S. Bureau of Labor Statistics for all application programming), the career prospects for Java programmers are indeed excellent.

 - Java is everywhere: on all platforms and devices and in all countries around the world.
 It enables developers to make programs work just about anywhere.
 With time the importance and popularity of Java are on the rise as it has the magic in its remarkable abilities to innovate and morph as the technology landscape changes.

-- It is still the most pervasive platform, whether you want to use it for developing smart card applications, mobile applications, or server-side enterprise applications.
+- Whether you want to use it for developing smart card applications, mobile applications, or server-side enterprise applications, it is still the most pervasive platform.

-- Java is not only easy to learn but is also is designed in such a way that it is easy to use, easy to write, compile, debug, and learn as compared to other programming languages.
+- Java is easy to learn and is also designed so that it is easy to use, easy to write, compile, debug, and learn compared to other programming languages.
 It also allows you to create reusable code and modular programs.

 To be considered for a Java Programmer position, at a minimum, you need to have a bachelor’s degree in computer science, information systems, mathematics, or the equivalent.
 Some employers require a master’s degree as well.
 With some exposure to Java programming, it should be relatively easy to land an entry-level job at a company.
 Some employers may accept applicants without a formal education in one of these areas in lieu of substantial technical experience and knowledge.
 However, the more education and experience you have, the more appealing you appear to an employer.

 Java is a rapidly growing programming language.
 Below are the reasons for the same: